NEWSLETTER - QINGSHAN-FARM – COMPLETE OVERVIEW SINCE 11/2019

 As reported in the 2019 newsletter, the management of Chenzhou Jietan had to realize that the building of the modern final processing factory in Yuanling was too large in scale and that total exports fell short of expectations.
 Two of the factory halls were already taken over by the county government in 2019, the last hall of the factory was then finally abandoned in 2020.

 Since Fairbiotea plans to include another farm of the same exporter in the project, it suggested itself to have the teas of the two farms processed in the same factory, this is better also in terms of supplying equivalent tea qualities.
 From 2020 on, the teas from both farms will therefore be processed in a final processing factory in Guzhang.
 This factory has been certified organic continuously since 2005.

-Compost production has become firmly established in Qingshan.
-Most recently, in October 2020 a new compost pile was put up.
 The compost from previous productions was spread on the tea fields as fertilizer in November.
 To the steep tea fields it usually has to be carried laboriously on the back.
 In total, Qingshan produces about 50 tons of compost per year.